progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 # Auto SSA Roller

 Automatically rolls Supreme Star Amulets until the desired requirements from config.json are met.
+Does not automatically claim the SSA (I didn't want to test that because I don't want to accidentally lose my own SSA lol)

 ## Prerequisites
 - **Python 3.8+**